-Beltza, a handsome galgo who had been waiting in his Spanish rescue a very long time, comes to us from FBM and heads straight to his adopters, Suzanne & Ted, in Washington state!
+Beltza, a handsome galgo who had been waiting in his Spanish rescue a very long time, comes to us from FBM and heads straight to his guardians, Suzanne & Ted, in Washington state!
 Suzanne specifically asked us to find the most disadvantaged galgo.
 Beltza not only had waited a long time, but bears many scars from his life as a hunter’s tool.

 Kona now lives in California with her new podenco brother Linus (Hound Sanctuary’s “Hero” from 2014) and two greyhounds.
-We are so happy that she has scored such a wonderful home with our already-established adopters Jennifer & John, whom we feel will give Kona a fun life full of love and happiness.
+We are so happy that she has scored such a wonderful home with our already-established guardians Jennifer & John, whom we feel will give Kona a fun life full of love and happiness.

 Sweet 8 year old girl Maruka, apparently an Irish Wolfhound/Sheepdog mix, had been with her owners since she was 3 months old.
 She was surrendered to us on June 15 for no fault of her own.
 She is incredibly sweet, mild-mannered, gentle, and has a beautiful gray-black-with sable coat (unfortunately someone cut it so it has some growing back to do).
-Maruka is spayed, updated on vaccines, housetrained, knows and follows basic commands, enjoys walks and the outdoors but also enjoys just lazing around inside with her family.
+Maruka is spayed, updated on vaccines, housetrained, knows and follows basic cues, enjoys walks and the outdoors but also enjoys just lazing around inside with her family.
 She adores pets and tummy rubs.
 She just needs love and attention so that she can enjoy her golden years.
-She also needs to lose some weight as she has not been exercised for some time and had been eating table scraps/not-prooper-for-dogs edibles.
+She also needs to lose some weight as she has not been exercised for some time and had been eating table scraps/not-proper-for-dogs edibles.
 She is currently about 90 pounds but fairly small/short (maybe 24″ to the shoulder?), so this is way too much weight for her.
 If you would like the honor of giving Maruka the best golden years possible, please apply.
 No children, please, as those were the cause of her being unseated.
 Not yet tested with cats.
 Her surrenderers advised that she gets along well with all dogs, and most loves smaller female dogs who like to run around and play; however, since being with us she has played well with the two large podenco boys here and has been good with all the dogs she has met here.
 She wants to play with them and has tried some running around.
 It looks like there’s a little bear running around in our yard. 🙂

 Jockey, whom we rescued from a craigslist ad, is a darling 5 pound Chihuahua.
 He lives with his forever family Christy, Nate, and big sister Luna in San Francisco, California.
 He’s so happy to have a playmate his own size and a family of his own, and we are very happy for him.
 Sweetest.boy.ever.

-Well, we said early on that Dahlia was reserved, and that was true . . . . and her adoption fees paid . . . .
+Well, we said early on that Dahlia was reserved, and that was true . . . . and her fees paid . . . .

 Podenco Cloudy, now Feargal McCloud, lives happily ever after with Sean and Taylor in Santa Cruz, California.
 They were fosters first, but they and their 6 year old Ibizan hound Phineas quickly fell in love with Cloudy, and he with them.
 As anyone who followed Cloudy and his story knows, you cannot possibly look into his eyes and not fall in love.
 But knowing him in person made it all the more impossible.

-Puppy Skylar, another Podenca Ibicenca, and her forever daddy Scott hit it big with this adoption.
+Puppy Skylar, another Podenca Ibicenca, and her forever daddy Scott hit it big with this placement.
 Scott received a beautiful, cuddly pup that will love him for years to come, and Skylar scored a super-loving home on Vashon Island (Washington state), where she enjoys plenty of exercise and gets to go to work with dad.

 Terra, now Penny, is a Podenco Canario with a huge fan base.
 Fawned over with great interest during her time as a foster at our old California location, she drew the adoration of Hound Sanctuary followers all over the world.
-The international fan club of our beautiful, beloved Terra was at once envious and overjoyed to learn that Terra has been adopted.
+The international fan club of our beautiful, beloved Terra was at once envious and overjoyed to learn that Terra has found her forever home.
 Many had inquired but only this very special couple Natalie & Lester turned out to be just the right family for her.
 It was love at first sight, and Terra/Penny undoubtedly will be the talk and treasure of western Canada.

 Iris is a rather timid, sweet, and lovely podenca that now joins our own little family.
 Welcome home, Iris.

-2013 (founding year) to February (present) 2017 Lifesaving Percentage: 100%
+2013 (founding year) to YTD 2018 Lifesaving Percentage: 100%